 You can choose from five different reasons for investing:

 - Long-term investment

 - Major purchase

-Finally, your Social Security number will need to be filled in, which, according to the app, is used for ID verification, tax reporting and preventing fraud.
+Finally, you need to fill in your Social Security number, which, according to the app, is used for ID verification, tax reporting and fraud prevention.

 Once all the signup boxes are checked green, click the “Get Started!” button.